TooTallNate/node-bindings/README.md

 This is a helper module for authors of native addon node.js modules.
-In node >= 0.7.0, it is encouraged to statically precompile your native addons for your various supported platforms and architectures, rather than depend on the users to do that.
+In node >= 0.7.0, it is encouraged to statically precompile your native addons for your various supported platforms and architectures, rather than depend on your users to do that.
 This adds an additional burden on the developer since we now have to compile the bindings ourselves, before publishing the module.
 We also have to figure out which version of the bindings to load at runtime, and that's where `node-bindings` comes into play.